Are you ready to buy a home? I’ll bet you’re pretty excited…right?

 The information you will need to provide to the program administrators is quite lengthy but well worth the effort.
 Ask your real estate agent for guidance and consider reading over the Keystone Challenge Fund GAP Program Booklet to determine if this program is right for you.

 Please keep in mind though that funding through this program is sometimes limited and other times not available at all.
 But don’t let that stop you from inquiring.

 Are you looking for a new home or would like more information about how the mortgage or home buying process works?
 Contact Us

 Additional Resources About Mortgage and Home Buying!

-- FHA Loan Requirements – FHA Lenders outlined key points that you need to know.
+- Basic FHA Loan Guidelines – FHA Lenders outlined key points that you need to know.

 - What is a VA Loan?
 A Veterans Guide to Homeownership – These benefits, over at maxrealestateexposure.com, can make it quite a bit easier to purchase a home by removing some of the most significant roadblocks that buyers typically encounter.

 - Why Do Real Estate Agents for a Pre-Approval – Saving time for one.
 Find out why this is a common practice of top real estate agents before you get upset when a real estate agent requests a pre-approval letter before showing you homes over at rochesterrealestateblog.com